 Brazil has a convoluted tax and customs system.
-Although things have been materially improving in the last several years, according to the World Bank’s Doing Business publication, Brazil still ranks as the country where it takes the largest number of hours for taxpayers to pay taxes.
+Although things continue to improve, according to the World Bank’s Doing Business publication Brazil still ranks as the country where taxpayers spend the greatest number of hours to pay taxes.
 This does not mean, however, that the tax authorities and tax laws are unsophisticated.
-For instance, Brazil’s Federal Revenue Department has already adopted blockchain technology for certain purposes and this is expected to be expanded.

-Brazil also has its own transfer pricing rules (although this is to change soon) and complex concepts of tax immunities, non-levying, exemptions and zero-rating.
+Brazil also has complex concepts of tax immunities, non-levying, exemptions and zero-rating.
 Often, tax-related liability is joint and several and, in some circumstances, government debts can be purchased from other creditors to pay tax debts.

 Non-compliance with tax and customs laws usually lead to hefty sanctions.